darkwhispering/EP-Hashimage/readme.txt

 or add the widget in any of your widget areas.

 You will get an optionpage in the settings meny section with settings for thumbnails sizes in widget and shortcode.
-There is also an option for async loading, with that on `true` your page will load faster, show image in lightbox or original source, what networks to search in and if the plugin should autoload every 15 min.
+There is also an option for async loading, with that on `true` your page will load faster, show image in lightbox or original source, what network to search in and if the plugin should autoload every 15 min.

-Some notes:
+Some notes/known bugs:

 * The Twitter API only returns the latest results when searching on hashtag, so the result set is limited due to this.
+* The Instagram API required a client_id that you need to get from http://instagram.com/developer/
+* The Instagram API limits the search result to around max 20 images right now.
+* A documentation page is on the why with better info on how to use the plugin.
+* This beta will break old settings!
+Make sure you go over your settings again.

 == Installation ==